-Each State party shall appoint a focal point to coordinate its participation in the review, and make this information available on SHERLOC.
+Each State party shall appoint a focal point to coordinate its participation in the review[and it will designate as focal point one or several persons that have the necessary expertise on the provisions of the Convention and the Protocols (Algeria)], and make this information available on SHERLOC.
 In case a State party has not appointed a focal point by the time of the drawing of the lots referred to in paragraph 24, all communications will be submitted to the permanent representative to the United Nations Office in Vienna, permanent representative to the United Nations Office in Geneva, or the permanent representative to the United Nations in New York, in that order, who shall act as temporary focal point.

 The country reviews shall be conducted within the Conference and its existing working groups, which shall add the matter to their agendas as an item if consistent with their areas of expertise and without prejudice to their respective existing mandates.
+[Each Working Group shall/should use no more than two meeting entitlements per biennium for the accomplishment of their duties in this regard (United States)][delete (Mexico)(Pakistan)(Algeria)]

 C. Information-gathering